 Family Friendly Hotels in Buffalo, NY

-We stayed at the Embassy Suites but the other hotels on this list have great locations.
+We stayed at the Embassy Suites, and it was incredible, but there are many hotels in Buffalo that have great locations.
 The Marriott Courtyard is located within walking distance of the Children’s Museum and Naval Park.

 - Embassy Suites Buffalo(This is where we stayed.)